marmelab/react-admin/docs/ReferenceManyToManyField.md

 ## `perPage`

-By default, react-admin displays 25 entries.
+By default, react-admin displays at most 25 entries from the assiociative table (e.g. 25 `performances`).
 You can change the limit by setting the `perPage` prop:

 ```tsx
 <ReferenceManyToManyField